minhaz1217/emulinker-docker/README.md

-# Purpose
+# EmuLinkerSF-Docker
-The purpose of this project is to dockerize the emulinkersf server and play games using it with winkawaks.
+The purpose of this project is to dockerize the [EmuLinkerSF](https://github.com/God-Weapon/EmuLinkerSF) server and play games using it with winkawaks.

 For now the dockerized version is working as expected.

 # How to use